top of page

 You were told you needed an arc flash analysis, you got a quote—and it's significant.
 What are your options?

-Let’s walk through the most common so-called "alternatives" to arc flash analyses and why relying on them can backfire.
+Let’s walk through the most common so-called "alternatives" to arc flash analyses and consider their pros and cons.

 Option 1: Do Nothing

 Think you don't need an arc flash analysis because your crew never works with the power on?
-Actually, the verification of the absence of voltage is energized work.
+Actually, the Lock Out, Tag Out procedure (LOTO), which includes verification of the absence of voltage, is energized work and can increase the likelihood of encountering an arc flash hazard.

 Option 2: Use the Table Method